R. Peter Straus: Personal life and death

 Straus married Ellen Louise Sulzberger, the niece of Arthur Hays Sulzberger and cousin of Arthur Ochs Sulzberger, publishers of The New York Times.
 They had four children: Diane Straus Tucker; Katherine Straus Caple (married to Blair Charles Caple); Jeanne Straus Tofel (divorced from Richard Tofel); and Eric Straus (married to Elisabeth Natalie Sand).
 Ellen died in 1995.
-In 1998, he remarried to Marcia Lewis, the mother of Monica Lewinsky.
+In 1998, Straus married Marcia Lewis, the mother of Monica Lewinsky.

 Straus died on August 6, 2012, in Manhattan, at 89.